≡ Menu

 (click image to expand)

-* Common stocks outstanding have been adjusted for the 3-to-1 stock split.
+* Common stocks outstanding has been adjusted for stock splits.

 * Tesla fiscal year begins on Jan 1 and ends on Dec 31.